Hearing Prep

 How this connects to the full system

 Hearing Prep works best when the strongest events, dates, and support are already legible.
-Many parents connect it with Evidence Timeline first, then use calmer communication to protect the written record around the case.
+Many parents connect it with Timeline Packet first, then use calmer communication to protect the written record around the case.

-Evidence Timeline
+Timeline Packet

 Calm Communication